slightech/MYNT-EYE-OKVIS-Sample/README.md

     ```
     export MYNTEYE_SDK2_ROOT=MYNT-EYE-SDK-2_INSTALL_PATH
     ```
-3. Clone and install MYNT-EYE-OKVIS following the procedure of the original OKVIS.
+3. Install dependencies and build MYNT-EYE-OKVIS-Sample follow the procedure of the Original OKVIS here.
 4. Update camera parameters to [here](./config/config_mynteye.yaml).
 5. run okvis using mynteye camaera.

 ## Get camera calibration parameters
 Through the GetIntrinsics() and GetExtrinsics() function of the [MYNT-EYE-SDK-2][] API, you can get the camaera calibration parameters of the currently open device,follow the steps